alendina/CS50.Labyrinth/README.md

   - Find the solution to the Labyrinth using BFS (Breadth-First Search) or DFS (Deep-First Search).
 Show the path from the start point to the finish point, necessary steps and discovered nodes;
   - Can read the Labyrinth from a specific text file without generation
   - Write the solution of the Librarian in a text file and an HTML file

+**Version 2.0**

+Add some new fitches:

+- Different probability for  "walls" and "tunnels" is used  during the generation;
+- Add constants:
+    METOD (to choose the generation method BFS or DFS) PROBABILITIES (to set the probability of "walls" and "tunnels" during the Labyrinth generation BASIC_PART_FILENAME (to set the basic part of txt and html file name)